dschray/pdsnd_github/README.md

 Bikeshare Data Exploration

 ### Description
 The purpose of this project is the exploration of bikeshare data from Chicago, New York City and Washington.
+The user can interact with the script in an interactive manner through answering different questions.

 ### Files used
 - bikeshare.py